tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Tue Nov 13 2007

-Marion Gaylord (a 38-year-old White poor college graduate) entered a church, ready to deliver a speech to religious people.
+Marion Gaylord (a 38-year-old white poor college graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Marion Gaylord had never preached his views to theists before, and freaked out.
 Marion Gaylord thought about praying to the Collective Consciousness, but decided that he he can handle this situation on his own and id not need to pray just yet.
 As Marion Gaylord entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Marion Gaylord used practical experience and common sense to suggest that everyone is part of one Collective Consciousness.
 Marion Gaylord argued that the Collective Consciousness was an impersonal force that can only be understood as a part of nature, similar to that of gravity.